16/12/20 Edited to add:

 Of course, as exciting an opportunity as this was, this year has made me realise the importance of working with brands who share my values.
-Slim white women are not exactly an underrepresented group, and I didn’t want to take this position away from someone who had the potential to make other sewists feel seen and appreciated.
-Laura at Pfaff assured me that Pfaff’s commitment to inclusivity didn’t stop at colour and race, and they were scrutinising themselves across the board and will be continuing the good work they’ve started with 2021’s intake of ambassadors, and in all areas of their business.
+Slim able-bodied hetero cis white women are not exactly an underrepresented group, and I didn’t want to take this position away from someone who had the potential to make other sewists feel seen and appreciated.
+Laura at Pfaff assured me that Pfaff’s commitment to inclusivity didn’t stop at colour and race, and they were scrutinising themselves across the board and would be continuing the good work they’ve started with 2021’s intake of ambassadors, and in all areas of their business.

 I haven’t had an opportunity to have a proper play with my Ambition 620 yet, but I’ve made a couple of garments on my Admire Air 5000 and I love it.
 I feel so incredibly privileged that my first overlocker is so high tech and even a technophobe like me had it up and running and sewing a garment within an hour of opening the box!